 The project is proceeding toward final design as we speak, with some additional funding potentially coming in a few weeks.
 The project is still on schedule, will likely begin construction spring 2021, and will be completed by spring 2022.

-A new walking and bicycling bridge over the railroad tracks at 300 North (and approximately 500 West) will be built by the end of 2021.
+A new walking and bicycling bridge over the railroad tracks at 300 North (and approximately 500 West) will be built soon.

 Salt Lake City is partnering with the Utah Transit Authority (UTA), Union Pacific Railroad (UPRR), Wasatch Front Regional Council (WFRC), the Utah Department of Transportation (UDOT), and community groups to build a safe connection for walking and bicycling that also reflects community character and needs.
 The bridge is being funded in part by these partners and in part by a federal TIGER grant.
 The total project budget is roughly $6.5 million, and design details and features desired by the community will be determined primarily by the budget.

 SE Lafayette/Rhine Bridge (Portland, Oregon) offered design inspiration for what may be built at 300 North.

 300 North is an important connection for West High School students, Marmalade Library patrons, neighbors, commuters, and people bicycling.
 300 North crosses five rail lines, including three owned by Union Pacific Railroad (UPRR) and two by UTA (FrontRunner).
 Because freight trains frequently stop or move slowly in this area, long delays, often over an hour, are common.
 These delays disproportionately affect West High students and residents who live west of 500 West.
 People walking and bicycling will sometimes illegally cross the tracks and through or under the train cars.
 This is especially hazardous with possibly unseen high speed trains passing on adjacent tracks.
 In addition, the nearest reasonable detours for walking and bicycling are far enough away that they are not considered feasible alternatives.